 5. Tax deductions

 A deduction is an expense or other amount the IRS allows you to use to reduce the amount of income that is taxed.
 The rule of thumb is the lower your income, the lower your tax bill will be.
-Common deductions include traditional IRA contributions, alimony payments and any student loan or mortgage interest you paid.
+Common deductions include traditional IRA contributions, eligible alimony payments and any student loan or mortgage interest you paid.
+The IRS lists new deductions for the current filing season‡.

 6. Itemized deduction

 To take an itemized deduction, you must keep track of each tax-reducing expense you incur throughout the year.
-Medical expenses, other taxes such as state, local and property tax, mortgage interest, charitable contributions, casualty and theft losses, and miscellaneous losses such as a significant gambling loss can count as itemized deductions.
+Medical expenses; other taxes such as state, local and property tax; mortgage interest; charitable contributions; casualty and theft losses; and miscellaneous losses, such as a significant gambling loss, can count as itemized deductions.
 Each subtracted itemized deduction from your AGI further lowers your taxable income.
-However, most of the time, you must reach a certain threshold amount beyond the standard deduction and must meet IRS limits to claim itemized deductions.
+However, most of the time, you must exceed the standard deduction and meet IRS limits to claim itemized deductions.
 These deductions are also sometimes limited to a percentage of your AGI.

 7. Standard deduction

 If you choose not to itemize deductions on your tax return, then you will opt to take a standard deduction.
-This is a fixed dollar amount subtracted from your AGI that reduces the tax amount you’ll owe.
-Standard deductions are available to every taxpayer‡ and change annually‡.
+This is a fixed dollar amount, adjusted annually, and is subtracted from your AGI, which reduces the tax amount you’ll owe. ‡.
 The amount of the deduction can vary depending on your filing status, age and whether you are claimed on someone else’s tax return.
-For 2021, the standard deduction is $12,550 for individuals, $18,800 for heads of households and $25,100 for married couples who are filing together.

 8. Tax credit

 Tax credits lower the amount of money you owe to the federal government.
-Credits are a dollar-for-dollar reduction and directly reduce the amount of tax that you owe, rather than reducing your amount of taxable income.
+Credits are a dollar-for-dollar reduction and directly reduce the amount of tax that you owe, rather than reducing taxable income.
 Certain tax credits, including the earned income tax credit, are refundable if the amount of the credit exceeds the amount of tax due.
 For example, if you claim the earned income tax credit for $1,000 and owe $400 to the IRS, you’ll receive a $600 refund.
-Child care expenses, paying for higher education and qualifying as low-income can result in getting a tax credit.
+Activities that may qualify for tax credits include incurring child and dependent care expenses, paying for higher education, and qualifying as low-income.
+Note that the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) have specific income and eligibility limits that change annually.
 Claiming all your eligible credits can help boost your refund.

 9. Tax scams

 Thousands of people have lost millions of dollars and their personal information to tax scams.
-Scammers use a variety of tools to contact you including mail, phone, or emails.
+Scammers use a variety of tools to contact you, including mail, phone or email.
 Individuals impersonating IRS officials will ask for personal or financial information and these scams continue year-round.
-The IRS does not initiate contact with taxpayers by email, text message, or social media.
-If you are unsure of whether communication you receive is actually from the IRS, you can report it by sending it to phishing@irs.gov‡.
+The IRS does not initiate contact with taxpayers by email, text message or social media.
+If you are unsure of whether a communication you receive is actually from the IRS, you can report it by sending it to phishing@irs.gov‡.

 10. Voluntary compliance

 Voluntary compliance means everyone is required to pay their taxes by preparing and filing honest and accurate returns.
-In 2021, if you made more than $12,550, you must file a tax return.
-If you don’t file, the penalty is 5% of your unpaid taxes each month that your return is late, up to 25%.
+If you make over a certain amount, you must file a tax return.
+If you don’t file, the penalty is 5% of your unpaid taxes each month that your return is late, with the penalty capped at 25% of your total unpaid tax.
+The IRS failure to pay penalty is 0.5% of your unpaid taxes for each month that the taxes remain unpaid after the due date.
 It’s important to be informed so you aren’t penalized.

-A certified public accountant (CPA) can help you stay on top of the deadline and get everything in stress-free, walking you through the steps.
+A certified public accountant (CPA) can guide you through each step, helping you meet deadlines smoothly and submit everything without stress.
 If you find yourself needing an extension, the IRS may grant you a six-month extension to file your taxes as long as you complete Form 4868‡, which you can do for free or a low cost.
 To obtain the extension, you must estimate your tax liability on Form 4868 and pay any amount due by the original deadline.

 UMB personal banking solutions offer convenience and simplicity to meet all your financial needs.
 From home loans to auto financing and everything in between, see how UMB personal banking can work with you to find the right products for your life and lifestyle.